jovivaspo/modelsRest/README.md

 # api-ai-sentiment

-An example of serving a Transformer model with Flask, Gunicorn and JsonWebToken.
+An example of serving a Transformer model with Flask-restx, Gunicorn and JsonWebToken.
 API to sentiment analyse of tweets using the model cardiffnlp/twitter-roberta-base-sentiment-latest.

 ## Run the application